 Twitter4j is imported to crawl twitter data through twitter REST API.
-And Twitter data can be crawled according to specific time range, locations, or other data fields.
-And the data crawled will be returned as JSON format.
+Twitter data can be crawled according to a specific time range, location, or other data fields.
+The data crawled will be returned as JSON format.
 Note that APP developers need to generate twitter application accounts, so as to get the authorized access to twitter API.

 By using a specific Access Token, the application made a request to the POST OAuth2 to exchange credentials so that users can get authenticated access to the REST API.
-This mechanism will allow us to pull users’ information in the data resource.
-Then we can use the serach function to crawl these structured tweets related with university topics.
+This mechanism allows us to pull users’ information from the data resource.
+Then we can use the search function to crawl these structured tweets related to university topics.

 Where n is the total number of tweets for each university; And represents the positive polarity for a tweet, 4.